lemlac/mulem/docs/reference.md

 #### `await`

 Exits out of a function with an `async[_]` type.
 The return type of the function must be of type `async[T]` where T is the type that the asynchronous value will resolve in the end.
-The return value of the asynchronous instance is determined the same way as a non-asynchronous function.
-Use of `await` will infer the return type as `async[_]`.
+The return value of the asynchronous instance is determined the same way that a non-asynchronous function does it.
+Use of `await` will infer the return type to be `async[_]`.

 ```
 asyncFn(a, b): async[int] =